gdejohn/procrastination/README.md

 ## Getting started

 The examples below build from the latest commit; to use a particular version, replace `master-SNAPSHOT` with a version number.
 Check the [releases] for the available versions, links to their Javadocs, and changelogs.
-This project uses [semantic versioning][semver].
 See [JitPack][jitpack] for instructions on using other build tools.

 ### Gradle